 We also hear it in the quivering voices of grieving family members who, having lost loved ones under questionable circumstances, have had to face intruding cameras to try and make coherent and dignified statements when the justice system sets the aggressors free.
 And many of us can’t help but connect with the raw emotion of kids like the courageous nine-year-old Zianna Oliphant, who felt compelled to make a desperate plea to her city council to “stop killing our fathers and brothers”.

 Since I write about travel, I couldn’t help but ponder how narrow-mindedness and bigotry affect people who go on vacation in this country and abroad.
 Make no mistake my fellow globetrotters, this sort of incendiary behavior isn’t limited to the United States alone.
 If a billionaire like Oprah Winfrey can have a retail sales assistant in Switzerland refuse to show her a handbag because she felt she couldn’t afford it, and Solange Knowles (Beyoncé’s sister and mother can get screamed at on a train from Milan to Basel when no one else is being treated that way, you’ve got to wake up and smell the coffee.
 The intersection of race and travel could converge around you!

 I wrote about my first encounter with racism here, and I encourage you to read that story when you finish this post.
 Below, I share a few other incidents that resulted in valuable insights along the way.
 My experiences may be different from yours, but the lessons are universal.

 Lesson #1: In-your-face racism can happen when you least expect it.
 If you are not in physical danger, stay calm and try not to let it get to you.

-I remember once when my family and I went for a dip in a pool at a time-share in Daytona Beach, Florida, and everybody inside suddenly remembered they had someplace else to be – at the exact same time.
+I remember once when I was a kid, my family and I went for a dip in a pool at a time-share in Daytona Beach, Florida, and everybody inside suddenly remembered they had someplace else to be – at the exact same time.
 We simply splashed around for a short while after the mass exodus, then left with our heads held high.